 Arriving into Kyoto’s modern station you might find yourself thinking, ‘This isn’t what I expected!’
 Contrary to much imagery of the city, large parts of Kyoto are strikingly modern, but you’ll soon discover those timeless pockets that everyone talks about.
 They start to open up until you are tracking a seam and can see it all around you.
 The soul stirring beats of traditional Taiko drumming feel more appropriate here than anywhere else, and your instructor will make sure you get the basic rhythms of this highly-skilled art just right.
 Gion - always busy with like-minded travellers looking to catch a glimpse of an exquisite geisha or maiko san - is a unique place for an evening stroll through ‘the floating world’.

 The UNESCO-listed castle is fantastic, with its working nightingale floor (designed to detect intruders) adding a level of intrigue to the atmosphere.
 The gleaming golden Kinkakuji temple, even if seen only from a distance, is utterly perfect.
 Wander through Arashiyama’s iconic bamboo grove, taste some of the area’s famous unagi (grilled eel), and have your favourite ‘go to’ cartoon characters in mind to make from edible treats in a Kyaraben character bento class.
-There are so many family-friendly things to do in the cultural capital and your guide will help you choose the best times to visit each area to avoid the crowds.
+There are so many family-friendly things to do in the cultural capital and we’ll help you choose the best times to visit each area to avoid the crowds.

 Round off your visit with a gentler activity, by taking a kayak out to the island of Miyajima and its UNESCO-listed shrine, and float through one of Japan’s most photographed scenes: the red tori gate which marks the entrance to the sacred space.

 Dotonbori is insanely retro, colourful, noisy and boisterous; a real crowd pleaser, and the perfect place for an inexpensive street dinner.
-Takoyaki, or octopus balls, are the city’s speciality: small, fluffy, doughy balls filled with octopus meat, which are usually served very hot, garnished with delicious sauce and mayonnaise, and (if you’re old enough!) accompanied by a super cold Asahi Super Dry.
+Takoyaki are the city’s speciality: small, fluffy, doughy balls filled with octopus meat, which are usually served very hot, garnished with delicious sauce and mayonnaise, and (if you’re old enough!) accompanied by a super cold Asahi Super Dry.
 If you’ve got the flexibility to stay for an extra night, then perhaps squeeze in a visit to the nearby Universal Studios Japan, or a session of supervised shuriken star throwing at the nearby ninja museum.

-How yours looks is up to you, our tailor-made specialists work with you to create your perfect journey.
+The exact shape of your trip is up to you - our tailor-made specialists work with you to create your perfect journey.